Finding Your Tax Bracket

 Karen is single.

 Next is the tax bracket.
-As we explained earlier, for the 2018 tax year, there are seven tax brackets for each filing status.
-Since Karen is filing single, she would look at IRS Schedule X, which lists the tax rates for people who file single.
-They are:
+As we explained earlier, for the 2020 tax year, there are seven tax brackets for each filing status.
+Since Karen is filing single, she would look at IRS Schedule X, which lists the tax rates for people who file single (the rates are on the previous page.)